JMIBarth/tutorials/multiple_sequence_alignment/README.md

 --------

-No, they occur in three different clades, indicating that the remaining rag1 sequence among those species is more diverged and that they are not more closely related compared to the other species.
+No, they occur in three different clades, indicating that the remaining rag1 sequence among those species is more diverged and implying that the indel must have evolved convergently.

 --------
 </details>